w3c/wcag-act/wcag-ruleset-review-process.md

 1. There must be at least one implementation that for all passed and inapplicable test cases reports a pass or inapplicable outcome, and that for all failed test cases reports a failed outcome.

 2. All input rules of a composite rule must also have at least one implementation for which the previous requirement is true.

+## Editorial Changes

+Parts of the process can be bypassed when changes are editorial.
+If the author believes a change is editorial, this must be indicated in the pull request description.
+If there is disagreement with the reviewers about this, a change should not be considered editorial.
+Use the following indicators to decide if a change is editorial:

+- An editorial change does not add new content.
+New expectations, test cases, assumptions, accessibility support cases, background info, etc. are not editorial.
+- Editorial changes do not change the meaning of the rule, except if for issues where the intended meaning is obvious, such as typos in role names
+- Test cases are not changed, except for trivial fixes that are unlikely to impact an implementation.